cami-rs/cami/README.md

 TODO

-Suitable if you can't change some existing (3rd party) code to use camigo's binary search methods.
+Suitable if you can't change some existing (3rd party) code to use `cami`'s binary search methods.
 Possible only if no existing code depends on `derive`'s default ordering and Vec/slice/array/String/&str's lexicographic ordering.